TomasTomecek/the-real-blog/content/post/open-service-as-a-service-in-practice.md

 ## Asking again: how do I start?

-I'm sure the list above can be intimidating.
-The technology that helped us to get rid of the despair was [containers and OpenShift](https://openshift.com/).
-That's what the item 0) is about - be able to build container images of your service no matter the developer's OS.
+10 stages, sounds pretty intimidating.
+The technology that helped us to move up the ladder was [containers and OpenShift](https://openshift.com/).
+That's what the stage 3 is about - be able to build container images of your service no matter the developer's OS and deploy them into k8s or OpenShift.

-Now it should be more clear how we can achieve the end-goal.

 ## What tools do I use?

+Containers and OpenShift are clear at this point and that should narrow our scope.

-The main tool which will help you is...
+The next main tool which will help you is...
 Automation!

 If you need to do manual steps to achieve parts of the development workflow, it's just a burden which is holding you back to progress further.
 The